simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 ### **6. Maintain and Upgrade Your Certifications**

-Microsoft certifications are not static; they evolve with the industry.
+Microsoft certifications aren't static; they evolve with the industry.
 To stay up to date and demonstrate your commitment to continuous learning, make sure to explore the **renewal and upgrade options** for your certifications.
 Microsoft often introduces new certifications and provides pathways to upgrade your existing certifications to the latest versions.

 By following these steps and using the free resources and opportunities provided by Microsoft, you can enhance your skills, advance your career, and open doors to exciting job opportunities in the technology field.
 Start your journey with **Microsoft certifications** today and unlock boundless possibilities!